Downtown Elkin and the NC Main Street Program

-Since 1980, the North Carolina Main Street Center has traditionally selected communities every two years to participate in the Main Street Program.
-Elkin applied and was selected as a North Carolina Main Street City in April of 1998, along with Monroe, Oxford and Sparta.
+Since 1980, the North Carolina Main Street Center had traditionally selected communities every two years to participate in the Main Street Program.
+Elkin applied and was selected as a North Carolina Main Street City in April of 1998, along with Monroe, Oxford, and Sparta.

 The North Carolina Main Street Program is a part of the North Carolina Department of Commerce.
 This human and reference center works to stimulate comprehensive revitalization utilizing the four-point approach.
-The four elements are: organization, promotion, design and economic restructuring.
+The four elements are organization, promotion, design, and economic vitality.
 The Main Street Program is designed to improve all aspects of downtown, producing both tangible and intangible benefits.

-Other regional partners we have worked with include:
+Other regional partners our Main Street Advisory Board has worked with include:

 - North Carolina Tobacco Trust Fund (NCTTFC)